mbenzekri/formulizer/docs/examples/primitive/mask.md

 ### **Validating Input**
 - The mask ensures **only valid input is accepted**.
-- If a required field is incomplete, FzForm will mark it as **invalid**.
+- If a required field is incomplete, fz-form will mark it as **invalid**.

-## Example in a FzForm Form
+## Example in a fz-form Form
-To define a field inside a FzForm form:
+To define a field inside a fz-form form:
 ```json
 {
     "type": "object",